aldor007/mort/doc/Configuration.md

 **parentStorage** - change storage from with mort should fetch originals of image

 **checkParent** - flag indicated that mort should always check if original object exists before returning transformation to client

 #### Cloudinary

 ```yaml
 kind: "cloudinary"
 ```
-In this kind you have to define matching regexp for request path (path without bucket name).
-In regexp you have to add two matching groups - transformations, parent.
+Like for "presets", you also have to define a matching regexp for request path (path without bucket name).
+In this regexp you have to add two matching groups - transformations and parent.
+*
 * transformations captures the part of path with transformation definiton in a Cloudinary format.
 * parent is an image identifier stored in a Basic storage